Ken-Richard/tincan_nodejs/README.md

 ## Where does the data go?

-The data for the LRS is simple cached in memory.
+The data for the LRS is simply cached in memory.
 This is not a long term solution.
 It works this way to make it easier to debug the request processing.